andycasey/todo/list.md

   - [X] Email about bulge targets
 - SkyMapper Halo EMPs:
   - [ ] Analyse all WiFES spectra and compare to Bessell
+  - [ ] Send paper comments to Heather
   - [ ] Send MCMC paper writing to Anna
   - [ ] Find reduced data on old laptop
   - [ ] Send reduced data to Anna
-  - [ ] Send paper comments to Heather
   - [X] Check variance in WiFeS spectra
   - [X] Hook in Ba measurement with one spectrum -- can it be done?
   - [X] Send keck spectra to Anna
 - [X] waiting for 6pm
+- [X] Send HE and Scl data to Anna
 - sick:
   - [ ] tasdfas
-  - [ ] Finish Solar analysis section in paper
+  - [ ] Finish (normalised) Solar analysis section in paper
-  - [ ] Make new plots with updated GC analysis
-  - [ ] Finish text for GC/OC analysis
-  - [ ] Analyse GIRAFFE benchmark spectra
   - [ ] Allow for different permutations of channels/observations, etc
   - [ ] Documentation for: Models API
   - [ ] Update specutils to be consistent with future astropy.specutils
+  - [ ] Update text to focus on ease-of-use and fast results.
+  - [X] Analyse GIRAFFE benchmark spectra
+  - [X] Finish text for GC/OC analysis
+  - [X] Make new plots with updated GC analysis
   - [X] Put Solar analysis onto Asplund scale, update triangle plot and include in paper
   - [X] Benchmarks with complex ahaped spectra
   - [X] Write a script to separate GC candidates/members so that the example is fully reproducible